 The members of our Manager have delegated the management of the business and affairs of our Manager to Mr. Tannenbaum, as manager (the "Managing Member").
 Pursuant to our Manager's operating agreement, the Managing Member will hold office until such Managing Member resigns or is removed pursuant to our Manager's operating agreement.
 The Managing Member shall be automatically removed as such in the event of his or her death, permanent physical or mental disability.
-Upon the resignation or removal of Leonard M. Tannenbaum as the Managing Member, the members of our Manager will appoint Robyn Tannenbaum as the Managing Member and upon the resignation or removal of Robyn Tannenbaum as the Managing Member, the members of our Manager will appoint Jonathan Kalikow as the Managing Member.
+Upon the resignation or removal of Mr. Tannenbaum as the Managing Member, the members of our Manager will appoint Mrs. Tannenbaum as the Managing Member.